 Steven is a cum laude graduate of the Gonzaga University School of Law where he served as articles editor of the Gonzaga Law Review, an associate editor of the Gonzaga Journal of International Law, a research assistant, and a judicial extern at the Washington Court of Appeals.
 After law school, he started his legal career as a judicial law clerk in Minnesota District Court.
 Steven earned his undergraduate degree, magna cum laude, from Saint Cloud State University (Minnesota), where he was captain of the men’s track and field team.

-Steven and his wife, who is also an attorney in Raleigh, are parents to two young boys.
-When not practicing law or chasing his children (or dogs), Steven enjoys running, reading, history, skiing, watching sports, and cooking.
+Steven and his wife, who is also an attorney in Raleigh, are parents to three young boys and two energetic German Shepherds.
+When not practicing law (or watching his boys play soccer), Steven enjoys running, reading, history, and cooking.